 - If your tomatoes are really juicy and have lots of seeds in them, place the chopped tomatoes in a colander and leave them to drain for 10-15 minutes.
 This will ensure your dressing isn’t diluted.

 - Whilst some claim that Shirazi salad should be made a couple of hours before serving for the flavours to amalgamate, we think it should be served immediately after making it.
 The herbs will stay fresh and the fresh vegetables won’t have time to release too much water.
+But if you have made it in advance, store it in the fridge in an airtight container.

 - The vegetables need to be chopped into relatively small pieces for the Persian Shirazi Salad.
 You want the veg small enough so that every bite has all of the favours in it!